CellSense/Decida/index.md

-Decidas (Dissemination, Evaluation and Comparison of Image Data Analysis Software) is a set of programs to help any biologist choose the right image analysis tool.
+**Decidas (Dissemination, Evaluation and Comparison of Image Data Analysis Software)** is a set of programs to help cell biologists choose the right image analysis tool.

 Confused about which software or plugin to use for image analysis ?
 We can help you choose.